First glimpse of Matvei Michkov on the ice in a Flyers jersey

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.

+"I'm excited to see him, I know you guys are.
+Everybody behind [the Flyers'] doors is pumped," AHL affiliate Lehigh Valley head coach Ian Laperriere said.
+"What I saw today, there's a reason to be excited.
+A lot of skills, a lot of intensity.
+He doesn't speak much English, but you can tell he wants to be a difference-maker.
+I know it's one practice, but I'm impressed."

-Before he gets coached by John Tortorella, Michkov will play in at least Friday's rookie game against the Rangers at PPL Center, home of the Flyers' AHL affiliate Phantoms.
+Laperriere knows he won't be coaching Michkov when the regular season rolls around.
+But before Michkov gets coached by John Tortorella, he'll play in at least Friday's rookie game against the Rangers at PPL Center, home of the Phantoms.
 There's a second rookie game Saturday.
 Both will be live streamed on the Flyers' official website and can be heard on the radio here.

 Below are some shots of Michkov in action today.